 School activities, including dances, are for enrolled Heritage students only.
-Evening dances sponsored by the Scholar council are for scholars in grades 10-12 (Mesa and Gateway Campuses); grades 9-12 (Laveen and Maricopa Campuses).
+Evening dances sponsored by the Scholar council are for upper grades only.
 Allowance is made for certain specifically announced activities for scholars to invite other than Heritage students to attend.
 However, these scholars must secure a guest pass in advance from the administration during regular school hours for each non-Heritage student.
-Such pass must be presented at the door with a photo ID.
+Such a pass must be presented at the door with a photo ID.